A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Irrevocable Life Insurance Trusts (ILITs)

 Without an ILIT, a $5M life insurance policy on a NY resident with a $7M estate can push the estate over the cliff and cost the family roughly $1M in unnecessary state estate tax.
-The fix is to make sure the insured does not own the policy — that is the job of an ILIT.

 Key Points